cktan/s3pool/Design.md

 The reply is an absolute path in the local filesystem that the user can use to access the S3 object.

+Note: only check if file is unchanged on S3 if the file was not cached recently (2 minutes).

 ### PUSH